We use cookies, similar technologies and tracking services

 Environmental technology

-Through environmental technology systems, the Dürr Group makes a significant contribution to reducing emissions in various industrial sectors.
-We develop and supply modern plant technologies that enable efficient disposal of waste gases and residues and reduce energy consumption in the use phase.
-In addition, other Dürr environmental technology systems ensure substantial savings in greenhouse gas emissions, which regularly exceed 20%.
-Our range of technologies includes systems for flameless regenerative thermal oxidation and recuperative thermal oxidation, catalytic filter element systems, high-pressure catalytic systems as well as selected sorptive processes and plants for VOC concentration.
+The Dürr Group makes a substantial contribution to reducing emissions in various industrial sectors through environmental technology systems.
+We develop and supply modern plant technologies that enable efficient disposal of waste gases and residues and that reduce energy consumption in the use phase.

 Exhaust-air purification plant

-In addition, other Dürr environmental technology systems ensure substantial savings in greenhouse gas emissions.
+In addition, other Dürr environmental technology systems ensure substantial savings in greenhouse gas emissions, which regularly exceed 20%.
+Compared to competitor solutions, our systems significantly increase overall efficiency with the help of specially developed system components or patented processes.
 Our range of technologies includes systems for flameless regenerative thermal oxidation and recuperative thermal oxidation, catalytic filter element systems, high-pressure catalytic systems as well as selected sorptive processes and plants for VOC concentration.

-We assign the considered technologies in the field of environmental engineering to activity 3.6 “Manufacture of other low carbon technologies.”
+These technologies considered in the field of environmental engineering are assigned to economic activity 3.6.

 Wood construction at HOMAG